THGDARK/Easy-Enchant/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE] file for details.
+This project is licensed under the MIT License - see the https://github.com/THGDARK/Easy-Enchant/blob/main/LICENSE file for details.